 Taking a stand in opposition to Roosevelt's position was the Veterans of Foreign Wars (VFW), which began circulating anti-war petitions.
 Senator Nye – the father of the Neutrality Act – spoke of events in Europe being similar to the drift toward war in 1914.
 Senator Burton Wheeler of Montana joined Nye, announcing that war would be no remedy for what he called "international anarchy."
 To deny Roosevelt powers concerning the declaration of war, a few congressmen were working on a bill that would make a declaration of war possible only through a nationwide referendum.

-In December, Japanese airplanes destroyed three oil tankers and sank the U.S.S.
-Panay as it was motoring down the Yangzi River away from Nanjing -- recently overrun by the Japanese.
-The sinking of the U.S.S.
-Panay frightened more Americans into signing a petition favoring a national referendum before war could be declared.
-And joining the clamor for peace was the association called American Artists, which on December 20, mustered their wisdom on international affairs and urged avoidance of war
+In December, 1937, Japanese airplanes destroyed three oil tankers and sank the USS Panay as it was motoring down the Yangzi River away from Nanjing -- recently overrun by the Japanese.
+Sinking of the Panay frightened more Americans into signing a petition favoring a national referendum before war could be declared.
+Joining the clamor for peace was the association called American Artists.
+On December 20 they urged avoidance of war.

 Meanwhile, according to the American journalist Howard K. Smith in Germany, US visitors to Germany were passing through four stages of reaction to their observations.
 Stage One was admiration for Germany's neatness, efficiency, prosperity and cleanliness, crediting these characteristics to Hitler's rule rather than realizing it existed before Hitler came to power.
-Stage Two was the noticing all of the guns, the marching in uniform and all the "Heil Hitler" salutes.
-But this military pageantry was exciting to see.
+Stage Two was the noticing all of the guns, the marching in uniform and all the "Heil Hitler" salutes, with this military pageantry exciting to see.
+The problem, wrote Smith, was that the vast majority of Americans in Germany never progressed beyond stage two, either because their visit was so short or because they had "the sensitivity of a rhinoceros' hide and the profundity of a tea-saucer."
 Stage Three was "a strange, stark terror" from perceiving some of what was happening to Germans.
 Stage Four was fear and the realization that the rest of the world had no idea of the danger that Hitler posed to the world.
-The problem, wrote Smith, was that the vast majority of Americans in Germany never progressed beyond stage two, either because their visit was so short or because they had "the sensitivity of a rhinoceros' hide and the profundity of a tea-saucer."

-He was in trouble politically.
-That November, largely in response to Roosevelt's failure to end the depression, the Republicans made substantial gains, adding eighty-one seats in the house, gaining eight seats in the Senate and electing eleven governors.
+Politically he was in trouble.
+That November, largely in response to Roosevelt's failure to end the depression, the Republicans made substantial gains, adding eighty-one seats in the House of Representatives, gaining eight seats in the Senate and electing eleven governors.